WestDRI/wgpages/content/bash1/bash-10-text-manipulation.md

 ```

 {{< question num=10.7 >}}
-Write a one-line command that finds 5 largest files in the current directory and prints only their names and file sizes
+Write a one-line command that finds 5 largest files in the current directory (and all of its subdirectories)
-in the human-readable format (indicating bytes, kB, MB, GB, ...) in the decreasing file-size order.
-Hint: use `find`,
+and prints only their names and file sizes in the human-readable format (indicating bytes, kB, MB, GB, ...) in
-`xargs`, and `awk`.
+the decreasing file-size order.
+Hint: use `find`, `xargs`, and `awk`.
 {{< /question >}}

 {{< question num="`ps`" >}}
 Use `ps` command to see how many processes you are running on the training cluster.
 Explore its flags.
 Write
 commands to reduce `ps` output to a few essential columns.
 {{< /question >}}

 <!-- 10-awk.mkv -->
 <!-- {{< yt BMrL7zoyJH8 63 >}} -->